To release policy on face masks begins mass production of local face mask

 By Chioma Obinna & Gabriel Olawale

-The Lagos State Commissioner for Health, Professor Akin Abayomi, has said there was no existing law in the state that prohibits them from releasing the bodies of COVID-19 dead patients to their relatives even as he disclosed that no fewer than 1 million households have been reached in the search for active cases of COVID-19 in communities.
+The Lagos State Commissioner for Health, Professor Akin Abayomi, Sunday said there was no existing law in the state that prohibits them from releasing the bodies of COVID-19 dead patients to their relatives even as he disclosed that no fewer than one million households have been reached in the search for active cases of COVID-19 in communities.

 Giving updates on the containment efforts of the virus in the state during a pressing conference further disclosed that the state government will soon issue a policy on the use of facemasks, adding that already the state has commenced mass production of local face mask.